Making performance improvement stick.

 One of the most effective ways of doing this is with a performance agreement.
-This agreement defines accountability for specific personal and organizational goals.
+This defines accountability for specific personal and organizational goals.
 It defines the individual's expectations.
-It establishes and agree results-oriented goals that are aligned with the overall objective you want to achieve.
+It establishes and agrees results-oriented goals that are aligned with the overall objective you want to achieve.
 And it concludes with the individual's formal, signed commitment to the agreement.

 When establishing performance expectations, the overall objective is to come to an agreement that supports your organization's strategy.
 For individual performance goals, the objective is real, measurable improvement so that the person is in a position to help move the company forward.

 Performance agreements must clearly state agreed-upon objectives and how these will be measured.
 Document these things to help you avoid future disagreements about exactly what you expected the person to accomplish.